KygekDev/KygekDev/METRICS.md

 # KygekDev's Metrics

-For some reason all plugins not displayed here (for example, tweets).
+For some reason not all plugins is displayed here (for example, tweets).

 ![Metrics](/github-metrics.svg)